 Tool Kit and Drill: It all starts with a well-chosen tool kit.
 Apart from the obvious hammer and screw drivers look for socket sets complete with ratchet and adapters.
 These sorts of packages range greatly in price, volume, and quality with the cheapest, simplest tool kits that won’t break starting at around $50 and 182 piece brand name sets going for around $230.
 After buying a tool kit every homeowner needs to get themselves a well-made drill, ideally cordless.
 DeWalt is a respectable brand selling at about $160 and is worth it considering competitors only cost about $20-30 less.

 Cutting Tools: Everyone needs a utility knife or two in a drawer somewhere.
 Top-rated models run roughly $60 but you can count on a $25 box cutter to get heavy duty jobs done.
 When it comes to a reliable pair of scissors, most homeowners can count on the classic original orange-handled model to last for life.
 Priced about $17 direct from the manufacturer.
 Multimedia shears are suitable for more strenuous projects such as cutting curtains and other household fabrics but typically cost about twice as much.
+Having the best saw blades for metal also come in handy in situations where you need to cut through metal objects.
 Lastly, but not completely necessary, is a good circular saw and sawhorse, which together will cost anywhere from $80 to $300.

 Extra Paint and Plaster/Spackle: Whether it’s patching the bumps and scrapes acquired from moving in new furniture or covering the marker art from a prekindergarten Picasso, every homeowner needs the supplies handy for minor wall repairs.
 One thing is certain and that’s walls are destined to get grody over time, no matter how careful you are.
 Keeping leftover paint is most important of all, because without it you not only have to get more but match the existing color – huge time wasters.